Try something a little different with these pumpkin cupcakes made with real fresh pumpkin.

 A little bit like carrot, pumpkin adds a lovely sweetness to cakes, as well as giving the sponge a really moist bounce.
 This is a great way to use up a little extra pumpkin if you're making an autumn squash soup or vegetable tray bake and have some leftovers.
 The recipe makes a dozen cupcakes - perfect for taking to a school bake sale or a party.
 And of course, they go down at Halloween - you can decorate the icing with orange and green sprinkles, or add little witches hats made from black fondant icing.
 The icing is a little more complex than a buttercream or frosting, but it only has four ingredients and tastes really special.

-- 200g pumpkin or butternut squash, de-seeded, peeled and diced into 2in cubes
+- 200g pumpkin, de-seeded, peeled and diced into 2in cubes

 - 60g unsalted butter

 - ½ tsp nutmeg